deepaksrivastav/webdav-addon/webdav/DOCS.md

-# Home Assistant Community Add-on: Example
+# Home Assistant Community Add-on: WebDAV

-This is an example add-on for Home Assistant.
-When started, it displays a random quote every 5 seconds.
+This is an WebDAV add-on for Home Assistant powered by Caddy and the WebDAV module for Caddy.

 It shows off several features and structures like:

-- Full blown GitHub repository.
-- General Dockerfile structure and setup.
-- The use of the `config.yaml` and `build.yaml` files.
-- General shell scripting structure (`run.sh`).
-- Quality assurance using CodeClimate.
-- Continuous integration and deployment using GitLab.
-- Usage of the Community Home Assistant Add-ons build environment.
-- Small use of the Bash function library in our base images.
-- The use of Docker label schema.

 ## Installation